Indoor Soccer Rules

 • Charging the goalkeeper in the penalty area.

-• Attempting to kick a ball held by the goalkeeper.
+• Attempting to kick the ball held by the goalkeeper.

 • Hand/arms making contact with the ball.